-For much of the twentieth century, the staging of the Olympic Games represented a manageable burden for the host cities.
+For much of the twentieth century, the staging of the Olympic Games was a manageable burden for the host cities.
 The events were held in developed countries, either in Europe or the United States, and in the era before television broadcasting, hosts didn’t expect to make a profit.
-Instead, the games were publically funded, with these advanced countries better positioned to bear the costs due to their larger economies and more advanced infrastructure.
+Instead, the games were publicly funded, with these advanced countries better positioned to bear the costs due to their larger economies and more advanced infrastructure.

 The 1970s marked a turning point, writes Andrew Zimbalist, author of Circus Maximus: The Economic Gamble Behind Hosting the Olympics and the World Cup.
 The games were growing rapidly, with the number of Summer Olympics participants almost doubling and the number of events increasing by a third during the 1960s.
 Every Olympics since 1960 has seen major cost overruns [PDF].
-The killing of protesters in the days before the 1968 Mexico City Games and the fatal assault on Israeli athletes at the 1972 Munich Games tarnished the image of the Olympics, and public skepticism of taking on debt to host the games also grew.
+The killing of protesters in the days before the 1968 Mexico City Games and the fatal assault on Israeli athletes at the 1972 Munich Games tarnished the image of the Olympics, and public skepticism of taking on debt to host the games grew.
 In 1972, Denver became the first and only chosen host city to reject its Olympics after voters passed a referendum refusing additional public spending for the games.

 As a result, in 1979 Los Angeles was the only city to bid for the 1984 Summer Olympics, allowing it to negotiate exceptionally favorable terms with the International Olympic Committee (IOC).
-Most importantly, L.A. was able to rely almost totally on existing stadiums and other infrastructure rather than promise lavish new facilities to entice the IOC selection committee.
-That, combined with a sharp jump in television broadcast revenue (see graphic) made L.A. the only city to turn a profit on hosting the Olympics, finishing with a $215 million operating surplus.
+Most importantly, L.A. was able to rely almost entirely on existing stadiums and other infrastructure rather than promise lavish new facilities to entice the IOC selection committee.
+That, combined with a sharp jump in television broadcast revenue made L.A. the only city to turn a profit hosting the Olympics, finishing with a $215 million operating surplus.

-L.A.’s success led to a rising number of cities bidding—from two for the 1988 Games to twelve for the 2004 Games.
+L.A.’s success led to a rising number of cities bidding—from two for the 1988 games to twelve for the 2004 games.
 This allowed the IOC to choose the cities with the most ambitious—and expensive—plans.
-In addition, as researchers Robert Baade and Victor Matheson point out, bidding by developing countries has more than tripled over the past two decades.
-The result has been an increase of bids going to countries like China, Russia, and Brazil, which have been eager to use the games to demonstrate their progress on the world stage.
+In addition, as researchers Robert Baade and Victor Matheson point out, bidding by developing countries more than tripled after 1988.
+Countries such as China, Russia, and Brazil have been eager to use the games to demonstrate their progress on the world stage.

 What costs do cities incur for hosting the games?

 Once a city is chosen to host, it has nearly a decade to prepare for the influx of athletes and tourists.
 The Summer Games are far larger, attracting hundreds of thousands of foreign tourists to watch over ten thousand athletes compete in about three hundred events, compared with under three thousand athletes competing in about one hundred events during the Winter Games.
-The most immediate need is the creation or upgrading of highly specialized sports facilities like cycling tracks or ski-jumping arenas, the Olympic Village, and a venue large enough to host the opening and closing ceremonies.
+The most immediate need is the creation or upgrading of highly specialized sports facilities such as cycling tracks and ski-jumping arenas, the Olympic Village, and a venue large enough to host the opening and closing ceremonies.

 Altogether, these infrastructure costs range from $5 billion to over $50 billion.
 Many countries justify such expenditures in the hopes that the spending will outlive the Olympic Games.
 For instance, some 85 percent [PDF] of the Sochi 2014 Games’ more than $50 billion budget went to building non-sports infrastructure from scratch.
 More than half of the Beijing 2008 budget of $45 billion went to rail, roads, and airports, while nearly a fourth went to environmental clean-up efforts.

-Economists say the games’ so-called “implicit costs” must also be considered.
+Economists say the games’ so-called implicit costs must also be considered.
 These include the opportunity costs of public spending that could have been spent on other priorities.
 Servicing the debt that is left over after hosting the games can burden public budgets for decades.
-While Greece’s billions in Olympic debt helped bankrupt the country, it took Montreal until 2006 to pay off the last of its debt from the 1976 Games, and the debt and maintenance costs of the Sochi 2014 Winter Games will cost Russian taxpayers nearly $1 billion per year for the foreseeable future.
+It took Montreal until 2006 to pay off the last of its debt from the 1976 Games, while Greece’s billions in Olympics debt helped bankrupt the country.

 How do the benefits compare to the costs?